Xeckt/neo/README.md

 <img src="https://i.imgur.com/DGLrWwX.png/" height="500" width="500" >
 </p>

+# Version
+Currently Foxcord is versioned at: 0.1.1

 # Description
 A template bot for discordpy with a completely isolated approach source side, as well configurations for the host the bot will run on i.e Linux/Windows.